benfig1127/Data_Mining_Final_Project/index.md

 ```
 Next, we need to make sure to add another reference point besides just rating.
 As it stands, a movie with one favorable vote could appear ahead of a movie with hundreds of votes.

-The formula below will allow us to factor this in: it places weights on both the average rating given and the number of ratings given, ensuring that the movies on our list have been both widely watched and liked by those who did:
+The formula below will allow us to factor this in: it places weights on both the average rating given and the number of ratings given, ensuring that the movies on our list are both widely watched and liked by those who did:

 ```python